OsiriX-Foundation/karnak-docker/profileExample/README.md

 `basic.dicom.profile` is the [basic profile defined by DICOM](http://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html).
 This profile applied the action defined by DICOM on the tags that identifies.

-**We strongly recommend to use this profile systematically**
+**We strongly recommend including this profile as basis for de-identification.**

-This profile element need this parameters:
+This profile element requires the following parameters:

-* name
-* codename

-Example:

 ```
 - name: "DICOM basic profile"